Pandaliha/flutter_app/README.md

 ### Tutorials

-The following tutorials were used:
+In addition to the official Flutter documentation, the following tutorials were used:

 [How to make an API call in Flutter (REST API)](https://ayusch.com/how-to-make-an-api-call-in-flutter-rest-api/)